pablobm/pygame-tutorial/00300-movement/text.md

 To get images moving, we'll need to draw them, then draw them again a bit further, and again a bit further, etc. We can use a loop to get this effect.

-## Loops
+## A bit of theory: Loops

 In Python, the word `while` is used to indicate a loop.
-Write this example program:
+Start a new program from scratch.
+Type it as follows:

 ```python
 count = 0